bartkessels/SimpleConvert/readme.md

 ## What can I do with it?

-You can convert multiple files (at once!) to another filetype using FFMPEG.
-This application provides an easy to understand UI and will convert all the files to a specified directory.
+SimpleConvert is a small application to convert video and/or audio files to any filetype using ffmpeg.
+This application aims to provide an easy to understand interface so everyone will be able to use the power of ffmpeg.

 ## Required packages

 ### Building

-- gcc
-- meson
-- gtk3-devel
-- libnotify-devel
-- gettext
+- qt5-devel

 ### Installing

-- gtk3
+- qt5
 - ffmpeg
-- libnotify

 ## How to build

 ```
-$ meson --prefix=/usr build
-$ cd build
+$ qmake
-$ ninja install
+$ make install
 ```

 And then run `simpleconvert`